-I’m a generalist by nature.
+I’m a generalist/a multipassionite by nature.
 But it took me a long time, and a lot of self judgement to come to terms with the term.

-I, like many other people, grew up surrounded by the status quo — telling me that I had to find ONE thing I’m good at and become excellent at it.
+Because I, like many other people, grew up surrounded by the status quo — telling me that I had to find ONE thing I’m good at, and become excellent at it.
 And then spend the rest of my life doing that ONE THING.

 Every.
 Single.
 Day…

-I guess that’s where the confusion (claustrophobia) set in.
-And intense internal panic signaled that my gut instinct wasn’t quite agreeing with all of this… status quo malarkey.
+I guess that’s where the resistance and claustrophobia set in.
+An intense internal panic signalled that my gut instinct wasn’t quite agreeing with all of this… status quo malarkey.

 So you see how the “find one thing and do it for the rest of your life” advice created a lot of conflict in me…